sparklingrobots/sparklingrobots/README.md

 - Table-top gaming stuff, especially in marginalized communities
 - Novels (seriously) -- writing them together, trading beta reads, cheering each other on, all of the above

+## Work Stuff
+- Currently Director of Developer Relations & Community at PagerDuty
+- Previously at Automattic, Pantheon, Universal Music Group, and many others

 ## 📫 How to reach me ...
 - Mastodon: https://indieweb.social/@sparklingrobots
 - [Tara-King.com](https://www.tara-king.com)